-Version Date Author Note of revisions VI Aug 2014 V2 Sept 2015 Policy Review - no revisions V3 Sept 2016 T. Allport, SEND Director Reformatted as a result of: SEND Code of Practice 0 - 25 (Jan 2015) Keeping Children Safe in Education (Sept 2016) V4 Dec 2017 Lesley Devine / Jane Holmes Policy Review - no revisions V5 Jan 2019 Lesley Devine Section 3: Additional paragraph for review of life skill progress Section 4 Referral for EHCP: A change of wording for funding requests Section 5: Reference to Praising Stars and additional members of staff added Section 7: Amended the Admissions Policy to Local Authority Admissions Policy; Added information on Parent Partnership Services Section 10: Added a paragraph on behaviour training Section 11: Added Inclusion Co-ordinator V6 Jan 2020 L Devine Changed SENCO to SENDCo throughout
+Version Date Author Note of revisions VI Aug 2014 V2 Sept 2015 Policy Review - no revisions V3 Sept 2016 T. Allport, SEND Director Reformatted as a result of: SEND Code of Practice 0 - 25 (Jan 2015) Keeping Children Safe in Education (Sept 2016) V4 Dec 2017 Lesley Devine / Jane Holmes Policy Review - no revisions ∨5 Jan 2019 Lesley Devine Section 3: Additional paragraph for review of life skill progress Section 4 Referral for EHCP: A change of wording for funding requests Section 5: Reference to Praising Stars and additional members of staff added Section 7: Amended the Admissions Policy to Local Authority Admissions Policy; Added information on Parent Partnership Services Section 10: Added a paragraph on behaviour training Section II: Added Inclusion Co-ordinator V6 Jan 2020 L Devine Changed SENCO to SENDCo throughout

-Changed child and/or young person to student where appropriate Compliance: Updated to KCSE (Sept 2019) Vision and Principals: Changed LAC to CIC, Added CIN; Assessment changed to Review Section 3: Changed Looked After Child to Child in Care; added English as an Additional Language Section 4 (Assess): Reorganizing of paragraph; Do - child changed to student Referral for EHCP: Second paragraph reworded Section 5: Removal of staff job roles Section 7: Special Education Provision changed to SEND V7 November 2020 L Devine / J Holmes / C Attrill / H Benson Section 3: Added the One Page Profile will be updated from information disclosed at the review meetings with parents and the child.
-Section 4- SEND Support in schools: Added a paragraph on behaviour Section 4 - Assess: Added with assistance from other appropriate members of staff, such as the teacher and/or Inclusion staff Referral for EHCP: Added parents/carers also have the right to initiate an EHCP with their local authority if they wish to do so.
-Section 7: Supporting Students and Families Section 11: Complaints Procedure Added Covid-19 addendum V8 9.11.21 L. Devine Amended Covid-19 Addendum to reflect return to schools guidance V9 06.05.22 L. Calton Covid-19 addendum removed.
+Changed child and/or young person to student where appropriate Compliance: Updated to KCSE (Sept 2019) Vision and Principals: Changed LAC to CIC, Added CIN; Assessment changed to Review Section 3: Changed Looked After Child to Child in Care; added English as an Additional Language Section 4 (Assess): Reorganizing of paragraph; Do - child changed to student Referral for EHCP: Second paragraph reworded Section 5: Removal of staff job roles Section 7: Special Education Provision changed to SEND V7 November 2020 L Devine / J Holmes / C Attrill / H Section 3: Added the One Page Profile will be updated from information disclosed at the review meetings with parents and the child.
+Benson Section 4- SEND Support in schools: Added a paragraph on behaviour Section 4 - Assess: Added with assistance from other appropriate members of staff, such as the teacher and/or Inclusion staff Referral for EHCP: Added parents/carers also have the right to initiate an EHCP with their local authority if they wish to do so.
+Section 7: Added called XXXXXXX Section 11: or XXXXXXX Added Covid-19 addendum V8 9.11.21 L. Devine Amended Covid-19 Addendum to reflect return to schools guidance ∨9 06.05.22 L. Calton Covid-19 addendum removed.
+V10 June 2023 H Benson / J Holmes / C Attrill Update to section 6